Fleckism/SecurityPlus/Z_Notes from tests/Lesson 3 you can't redo these!.md

 Pivoting follows persistence.
 It involves a system and/or set of privileges that allow the hacker to compromise other network systems (lateral spread).
 The hacker likely has to find some way of escalating the privileges available to him/her.
 # q
-Examine each attack vector.
+Examine each [[attack vector]].
 Which is most vulnerable to escalation of privileges?

 1. Software
 ==2.
 Operating System (OS)==